 - Make regular du'a for your child and for those involved in his/her education. - Provide an Islamic atmosphere and example in your home.
 This is the most important thing you can do for your children because children learn by example. - Take an active role in the school.
 Attend parent-teacher conferences, meetings, and other school related educational programs. - Let your child see that you are proud of the school they attend and are concerned about their educational environment. - Encourage your child to be respectful of administration, teachers and assisting adults.
-Trust that school administration and teachers have your child's best interest at heart.
+Trust that school administration and teachers have • your child's best interest at heart.
 If a problem arises please discuss it with us so we can help clarify or resolve the issue. - Always address your concerns directly with the teacher or administration.
 Children need to see that we are a united force for their benefit. - Cooperate with your child's teacher in matters related to the classroom.
 If problems or questions arise related to your child, then schedule an appointment with the teacher and address it in an Islamic manner. - Fulfill your financial obligations to the school.
 Your tuition payments are applied towards salaries and our daily operations. - Support the school throughout the year in its policies, academic and religious programs, fundraising efforts and other school activities.
-Also try and become a member of the PTO, Parent Teacher Organization. - Volunteer as much as possible.
+Also • try and become a member of the PTO, Parent Teacher Organization. - Volunteer as much as possible.
 Your children and MTI need your support.
-Please contact administration with your available time and talents.
+Please contact administration with your available time and • talents.

-"I, , parent of
+" ʻl, , r parent of

-, (List all children)
+(List all children)

-my child in an Islamic environment and therefore I shall endeavor to support and uphold the principles, practive ledge in every way.
-With Allah's (SWT) help, I pledge to fulfill these responsibilities as a parent of a Muslim
+consider it my duty to educate my child in an Islamic environment and therefore I shall endeavor to support and uphold the principles, practices, and policies of MTI School of Knowledge in every way.
+With Allah's (SWT) help, I pledge to fulfill these responsibilities as a parent of a Muslim child."

 Parent Signature: Date:

-- SECTION 2 - ADMISSION POLICY
+- SECTION 2 -ADMISSION POLICY